Bryan Danielson: Personal life

 Danielson married fellow WWE wrestler Brie Bella on April 11, 2014, after they had been dating for nearly three years.
 On April 6, 2016, almost two months after Danielson's retirement, Bella also semi-retired from wrestling so that the two could start a family.
 They have two children, born in 2017 and 2020.
 They reside in Napa County, California, having previously lived in Phoenix, Arizona.

 Danielson originally began training in Brazilian jiu-jitsu in 2002 under Wallid Ismail.
-In 2009, he lived in Las Vegas, where he began training in MMA at Randy Couture's Xtreme Couture Mixed Martial Arts.
+In 2009, he lived in Las Vegas, where he began training at Randy Couture's Xtreme Couture Mixed Martial Arts.
 He currently holds a purple belt in jiu-jitsu.
-He was also roommates with Xtreme Couture's head grappling trainer Neil Melanson, and had previously lived with former UFC Light Heavyweight Champion Lyoto Machida and fellow professional wrestler Shinsuke Nakamura while they trained at the NJPW Dojo in 2003.
+He was also roommates with Xtreme Couture's head grappling trainer Neil Melanson, and had previously lived with former UFC Light Heavyweight Champion Lyoto Machida and fellow professional wrestler Shinsuke Nakamura while they trained at the Inoki Dojo in 2003.

 Danielson became a vegan in 2009 after suffering from elevated liver enzymes and several staph infections.
 In 2012, he received PETA's Libby Award for Most Animal-Friendly Athlete.
 That same year, Mayor Micah Cawley of Yakima, Washington, declared January 13 "Daniel Bryan Day".
 Later that year, Danielson explained that he was no longer a vegan due to his inability to find sufficient vegan food while traveling with WWE.
 He also revealed that he had developed a soy intolerance and could not find enough non-soy vegan protein on the road, but was still maintaining a primarily vegan diet.
 In 2018, it was reported that he and his wife planned to raise their children as vegetarians.
 In 2022, he stated that he was still "very much in favor of a plant-heavy diet" but does not "stress too much if he feels like eating off-plan".

 In 2011, in response to fans mistakenly pointing out what they believed was a nicotine patch on his arm, Danielson revealed that the discoloration actually stems from vitiligo.
 In October 2012, a social media campaign was started in an attempt to help Connor Michalek meet Danielson, his personal hero.
 Michalek was six years old at the time and suffered from cancer of the brain and spine.
 The campaign succeeded, with Danielson meeting Michalek in December 2012 and October 2013.
 After Michalek's death, he was posthumously awarded the Warrior Award by Danielson at the WWE 2015 Hall of Fame ceremony.

 In a 2015 interview, Danielson revealed that he is a lifelong teetotaler who has never had a drink of alcohol.
 Danielson is a fan of the Seattle Seahawks and was given control of the team's Twitter account for a Q&A session in 2015, as well as wearing Seahawks-themed wrestling gear at WWE SummerSlam in 2018 and AEW WrestleDream in 2023.
 He also supports Everton FC.
 A self-described environmentalist and anti-consumerist, he has discussed feeling like a hypocrite for selling WWE merchandise, and endorsed Green Party nominee Jill Stein in the 2016 presidential election.